 Jonathan Brookins stood out in the show as being a unique & thoughtful personality, very humble and kind, and his life outside of fighting is equally compelling.
 We discuss his early days fighting in Florida, his time in the Ultimate Fighter house and his decision to take a break from the UFC to travel to India to attend a silent meditation retreat.

-While there he helped a group of local children go to school and unfortunately had a scare as a snake bit him.
-We also discuss his battles with addiction and his fascination with the mystic, and philosopher George Gurdjieff and the valuable lessons that he takes from martial arts practice and applies to life.
+While there, he helped a group of local children go to school and unfortunately had a scare as a snake bit him.
+We also discuss his battles with addiction, his fascination with the mystic and philosopher George Gurdjieff and the valuable lessons he takes from martial arts practice and applies to life.

 [01:33] – His Experience of Living in New York

 [03:09] – What Draw Him Towards MMA

 [05:04] – How Did He Start His Initial Training

 [07:48] – His Fight With José Aldo in WEC

 [13:14] – The Lesson He Learned From UFC

 [15:04] – His Addiction to Weed in the Initial Years of His Career